 5. Mark of the Beast

-This is the main reference that people latch onto, and although it does has a specific mention here it does tend to get incorrectly mixed-up with the other points.
+This is the main reference that people latch onto, and although it has a specific mention here, it can be incorrectly mixed-up with the other points.

-This is basically a ‘mark’ of some description that is on either the right hand of people or their foreheads (one of the other of these, not necessarily both).
+This is basically a ‘mark’ of some description on either the right hand of people or their foreheads (one or the other of these, not necessarily both).

-It is also brought in by the second beast, with those not having this then not being able to trade and buy/sell.
+It is also brought in by the second beast, with those not having this then not being able to trade or buy and sell.